kmo1992/whole-life-challenge-tracker/README.md

-# Whole Life Challenge Tracker
+# Healthy Habtis Tracker

-A React application to track your progress during the Whole Life Challenge.
+A React application to track your progress developing healthy habits.
 The app allows you to log daily practices, track nutrition points, and visualize your progress through weekly and entire challenge graphs.

 ## Features